JuanitaCathy/CineVault-MovieDB/README.md

-# 🎬 CineVault 📺
+# 🎬 CineVault : Discover binge-worthy movies and TV shows!🍿✨

-Welcome to **CineVault** - your ultimate destination for discovering and binge-watching your favorite movies and TV shows! 🍿✨
+Welcome to **CineVault** - your ultimate destination for discovering and binge-watching your favorite movies and TV shows-based on genres, ratings and more, all in one place! 🍿✨

 ## 📜 Table of Contents